Old Nueces County Courthouse: History

-Following high rates of crime throughout South Texas in 1853, three plots of found were purchased from Henry Lawrence McKinney in Corpus Christi for $300 (1853 USD).
+Following high rates of crime throughout South Texas in 1853, three plots of land were purchased from Henry Lawrence McKinney in Corpus Christi for $300 (1853 USD).
 The first county courthouse was built on this land, with a second Courthouse being built next to the first in the mid-1870s.
-The third and current old county courthouse was fully completed by 1914, which costed more than $250,000.
+The third and current old county courthouse was fully completed by 1914, and cost more than $250,000.

 In 1919, Robert Simpson, the inventor of the Saffir-Simpson Hurricane Wind Scale, survived the 1919 Florida Keys Hurricane inside the old courthouse.
 Outside a 16–foot storm surge ravaged the rest of Corpus Christi.
 The hurricane caused catastrophic damage in the city with debris scattered across the downtown area, and roughly $20 million (1919 USD) in damage.
 The dead were laid in front of the courthouse so families could identify them.
 Being fascinated by the storm, Simpson later teamed up with Herbert Saffir to create the Saffir-Simpson scale in the 1970s.

 In the early 1930s, a six-floor addition was added to the western side of the courthouse.
 Newer additions were added during the 1960s and 1970s, but have since been torn down.
 At this time, the building began to deteriorate.
 An old newspaper, pre-1900 liquor bottles, and a taxidermied diamondback rattlesnake were found under large amounts of dirt under the courthouse steps.
 During September 1966, a five-year-old girl fell through a dropped ceiling on a balcony at the courthouse.
 She plunged 12 feet and was frightened, but was fortunately unharmed.
 A similar incident occurred with a 14-year-old boy just a month earlier.

 A new courthouse was considered in a bond in 1957 even before the buildings decline, however, the bond was not passed.
 After the structure began to fall apart, a new bond was introduced in 1972 which included the construction of a new courthouse.
 On September 9 of that year, the bond was approved by voters in the city.
 The old courthouse was closed once the new and current courthouse was completed in 1977.

 Since then there have been some attempts to restore the building.
 In August 2018, plans were made to transform the old courthouse into a 159-room hotel with a restaurant and bar, meeting spaces, and parking.
 The cost of this renovation was estimated to total $52 million (2018 USD).
 However, the plan failed as the company attempting the renovations did not want to pay the $1.5 million worth of taxes owed by the courthouse's previous owner.
 In September 2019, Nueces County commissioners began to work on restoring the courthouse by beginning structural assessments.
 In December 2020, officials in the county were informed that the structure could be saved.